Calorimeter (particle physics): Electromagnetic versus hadronic

+Electromagnetic calorimeter such as electrons, positrons and photons.
+A Hadronic calorimeter.
+(See types of particle showers for the differences between the two.)
+Calorimeters are characterized by the radiation length (for ECALs) and nuclear interaction length (for HCALs) of their active material.
+ECALs tend to be 15–30 radiation lengths deep while HCALs are 5–8 nuclear interaction lengths deep.

 Homogeneous versus sampling

-Either of the above types can be made as a sampling calorimeter or a homogeneous calorimeter.
+An ECAL or an HCAL can be either a sampling calorimeter or a homogeneous calorimeter.

 Calorimeters in high-energy physics experiments

 Most particle physics experiments use some form of calorimetry.
 Often it is the most practical way to detect and measure neutral particles from an interaction.
 In addition, calorimeters are necessary for calculating "missing energy" which can be attributed to particles that rarely interact with matter and escape the detector, such as neutrinos.
 In most experiments the calorimeter works in conjunction with other components like a central tracker and a muon detector.
 All the detector components work together to achieve the objective of reconstructing a physics event.